 Kayaking: 3 miles; Hiking: up to 4 miles

-Hot breakfast in camp will warm you from the chill of the morning mountain air.
-Take a hot drink and camp chair to the beach and watch the sunrise embrace the craggy peaks above you; it's a dramatic experience of nature’s majesty like no other.
-Our goal is a morning paddle to Moran Creek where we take a scenic hike in Moran Canyon.
-Here we'll be rewarded with vistas of Jackson Lake and the vast valley beyond.
-Upon our return to Grassy Island we enjoy lunch and break down our camp in preparation for our move to our campsite at Spalding Bay.
-Breaking camp is a team effort, and everyone is encouraged to lend a hand in loading all of the personal and group gear into the support boat.
-Our paddle to Spalding Bay is five scenic miles of national park beauty.
-Our camp at Spalding Bay has stunning views of the Teton Range including the Grand Teton and the rest of the Cathedral Group.
-After unloading the boat and setting up camp, we have time to explore the area on foot or paddleboard while our guides are busy creating another incredible dinner.
+After a hot breakfast we paddle to Moran Creek to take a scenic hike in Moran Canyon.
+The vistas of Jackson Lake and the vast valley beyond are stunning.
+Returning to Grassy Island, we eat lunch and work together as a team to pack up our camp.
+We paddle to our campsite at Spalding Bay, which provides wonderful views of the Teton Range including Grand Teton and the Cathedral Group.
+Once the kayaks are unloaded and our tents set up, we take time to explore the area on foot or by paddle board.
 Our last night easily flows from watching the sunset to stargazing as we toast new friendships, the beauty of our national parks, and the excitement of tomorrow’s final adventure on the Snake River.
 All meals included.